Updated on April 19th, 2023

 - Manager or supervisor not following company policy

+A wrongful termination is often a reason for suing employer.
 Learn more about wrongful termination.

 Illegal decisions about medical requests